JoramKeijser/transcriptomic_axes/README.md

 # Transcriptomic axes of GABAergic interneuron diversity
 Analysis of how the inhibitory neural activity from different species might vary with an animal's internal state (arousal, locomotion), based on single-cell transcriptomics and circuit modelling.
+This repository contains the code used to produce the paper's figures, starting from downloading the raw data.
 See the [preprint](https://doi.org/10.1101/2023.12.04.569849) for more information.

 >Keijser, J., Hertäg, L., & Sprekeler, H. (2023).
 Transcriptomic correlates of state modulation in GABAergic interneurons:
 >A cross-species analysis. bioRxiv, 2023-12.